 Summer in Nepal

-Summer is always good for travelling.
+Summer is always good for traveling.
 The weather is hot and humid and it tends to rain on most days.
-The lush foothills and blooming wildflowers makes it enjoyable for travelers.
-There is a possibility of flight delay or cancellation due to cloudy weathers, so we recommend you to add-in an extra day or two for flexibility.
-Visit places such as Upper Mustang, Nar Phu, Upper Dolpo, Limi Valley and some other higher areas.
+The lush foothills and blooming wildflowers make it enjoyable for travelers.
+There is a possibility of flight delay or cancellation due to cloudy weather, so we recommend you add in an extra day or two for flexibility.
+Visit places such as Upper Mustang, Nar Phu, Upper Dolpo, Limi Valley, and some other higher areas.
 The infamous Everest region treks are highly recommended.